Update 5: 18-01-2020 New beginnings

 Photo by: Simon Armstrong & Olivia Ferrara Forbes

-Studio Adaptive Skins commissioned Kevin Pleiter ( ArtEZ Bachelor honours degree graduate fashion design 2019 ) to focus on creating knitwear for project Marinero.
+Studio Adaptive Skins commissioned Kevin Pleiter ( ArtEZ Bachelor honours degree graduate fashion design 2019 ) to focus on creating knitwear samples for project Marinero.
 Kevin and Jef will do a collaboration to design a knitwear blueprint.
 The knitwear blueprint will get variations by the use of integrating and combining several yarns.
-We will produce the knitted materials in our own studio with a hand-controlled knitting machine.
-Kevin is a co-creation partner within the Re-FREAM project and he is in charge of the knitwear department of Studio Adaptive Skins.
-He will be co-designing and co-creative directing the design process of the Marinero knitwear.
+Initial tests will be produced by the use of a hand-controlled knitting machine.
+TextileLab Tilburg ADF machine will also be an option depending the knitwear design.
 6 knitwear variation dresses are scheduled to be shown during the first official presentation of collection Marinero.
 On this page the whole process will be shown by several updates.

 Photo @ Innovate Arnhem - (C) Studio Adaptive Skins